Floorp-Projects/Floorp/toolkit/components/telemetry/docs/core-ping.rst

       "defaultSearch": <string>, // Identifier of the default search engine,
                                  // e.g. "yahoo".
       "distributionId": <string>, // Distribution identifier (optional)
+      "created": <string>, // date the ping was created
+                           // in local time, "yyyy-mm-dd"
+      "tz": <integer>, // timezone offset (in minutes) of the
-      "experiments": [<string>, …], // Optional, array of identifiers
+                       // device when the ping was created "experiments": [<string>, …], // Optional, array of identifiers
                                     // for the active experiments
     }